dustinkredmond/ClipBoardPlusPlus/README.md

 ![screenshot2](./img/ClipBoard++(2).png)

-Note: ClipBoard++ makes no use of C++, the name simply implies a Clipboard better than the system clipboard.
+Note: ClipBoard++ makes no use of C++, the name simply implies a Clipboard a step above the system clipboard.